Zeioth/markmap.nvim/README.md

 If you are on windows, the process is the same.
 But the place to set PATH may change from one windows version to another.

 ## 🌟 Support the project
-Star this repository to increase the visibility of the project.
+If you want to help me, please star this repository to increase the visibility of the project.